quasarstream/PHP-FFmpeg-video-streaming/README.md

 ```

 ##### Key Rotation
-An integer as a "key rotation period" can also be passed(i.e. `encryption($save_to, $url, 10)`) to use a different key for each set of segments, rotating to a new key after this many segments.
-This technique allows you to encrypt each TS file with a new encryption key.
-This can improve security and allows for more flexibility.
-For example, if 10 TS files have been generated then rotate the key.
+An integer as a "key rotation period" can also be passed to the `encryption` method (i.e. `encryption($save_to, $url, 10)`) to use a different key for each set of segments, rotating to a new key after this many segments.
+For example, if 10 segment files have been generated then it will generate a new key.
+This technique allows you to encrypt each segment file with a new encryption key.
+This can also improve security and allows for more flexibility.
+If you set this value to **`1`**, each segment file will be encrypted with a new encryption key.

-Please see **[the example](https://video.aminyazdanpanah.com/start?r=enc-hls#hls-encryption)** for more information.
+See **[the example](https://video.aminyazdanpanah.com/start?r=enc-hls#hls-encryption)** for more information.

 **NOTE:** It is very important to protect your key(s) on your website using a token or a session/cookie(**It is highly recommended**).